from a handpicked tutor in LIVE 1-to-1 classes

 - Division Of Odd Numbers: Division of two odd numbers always gives an odd number.
 For example, 33 (odd) ÷ 11 (odd) = 3 (odd).

 Let us summarize these properties of odd numbers using the table given below.

 |Odd number - Odd number||Even number|

 |Odd number ÷ Odd number||Odd number|

 Types of Odd Numbers

-As the name suggests, "Composite" means made up of several parts or elements; these types of odd numbers are formed by the product of two smaller positive odd integers.
+Composite odd numbers are those odd numbers that are not prime numbers.
+These types of odd numbers are formed by the product of two smaller positive odd integers.
 The composite odd numbers from 1 to 100 are 9, 15, 21, 25, 27, 33, 35, 39, 45, 49, 51, 55, 57, 63, 65, 69, 75, 77, 81, 85, 87, 91, 93, 95, and 99.

 Tips and Tricks on Odd Numbers

-- Odd numbers always have 1, 3, 5, 7, or 9 in their unit's place.
-Even numbers always have 0, 2, 4, 6, or 8 in their unit's place.
+- Odd numbers always have 1, 3, 5, 7, or 9 in their units place.
+Even numbers always have 0, 2, 4, 6, or 8 in their units place.

-Solved Examples on Odd Numbers
+Examples of Odd Numbers